Although not a nice topic to think about, the good news is that deaths on the Everest Base Camp Trek are relatively rare!

-We estimate that around 3-5 people die each year on the Everest Base Camp Trek out of roughly 30,000 people who do the trek yearly.
-This is a death rate of about 0.01%.
+On the low end we estimate that around 3-5 people die each year on the Everest Base Camp Trek.
+On the high end this number could be as high as 12-15.
+These numbers are estimates but out of roughly 30,000 people who do the trek yearly, this is a death rate of about 0.03%.

 Of the few deaths that may occur each year, most of them are as a result of altitude related illnesses or underlying conditions, like heart disease, that have been exacerbated by the high altitude.
-While you are not actually climbing Everest, you may reach altitudes as high as 5,600m, which is taller than some mountains in the world.
+While you are not actually climbing Everest, you may reach altitudes as high as 5,600m, which is higher than most mountains in the world.

 Proper acclimatization is essential, but we will speak more of preventative measures later in the article.